-If you are interested in doing a dual degree with another undergraduate program within the College of Engineering that is not listed above, please send an e-mail to email@example.com.
+If you are interested in completing a dual degree with another undergraduate program within the College of Engineering that is not listed above, please send an email to email@example.com.
 The ASO will work with you to determine whether a specialized program can be established.

 Joint Degrees allow students to pursue two separate bachelor degrees simultaneously in two different colleges.

-The Rackham SGUS allows qualified CoE students to pursue a five-year combined Bachelor's and Master's degree.
-For more information, visit the Master's Degree and SGUS section of the Graduate Handbook.
+The ME SUGS program allows qualified CoE students to pursue a five-year sequential Bachelor's and Master's degree.
+For more information, visit the Master's Degree and SUGS section of the Graduate Handbook.

-The Engineering Global Leadership Honors Program (EGL) combines a traditional engineering undergraduate curriculum with courses in the Ross School of Business and the College of Literature, Science and Arts.
+The Engineering Global Leadership Honors Program (EGL) combines a traditional engineering undergraduate curriculum with courses in the Ross School of Business and the International Minor for Engineers.
 The EGL Honors Program leads to a Bachelor's and Master's degree from the College of Engineering.

-EGL students are also required to complete a synthesis team project that provides them an opportunity to place their learning in an industry context, apply their technical knowledge in the field, and develop their teamwork skills.
-The success of EGL graduates confirms that this training is in high demand.
+EGL students are also required to complete an Honors Capstone with the Tauber Institute for Global Operations through a synthesis team project that provides students an opportunity to place their learning in an industry context, apply their technical knowledge in the field, and develop their teamwork skills.

 Requirements for All EGL Students